 Perfect for: Self-catering family breaks

 This self-catering lodge offers ten chalets each with their own modern fully equipped kitchen, a patio and braai with view of the waterhole and some with outdoor showers for that classic 'bush break' feel.
-For families there are also larger two-bedroom chalets which also have their own boma firepits for those fireside evenings under the stars.
+For families there are also larger two-bedroom chalets that also have their own boma firepits for those fireside evenings under the stars.
 Compared to some of the more dated looking properties in the area, the decor is modern with a fresh pop of bright neon colours (albeit set against the same face brick interiors which are so ubiquitous across South African safari chalets).